Isiala-Ngwa South: Climate

 Isiala-Ngwa South LGA experiences a tropical monsoon climate (Köppen: Am).
 This climate is characterized by a distinct wet season and dry season.

 Temperature

 The area experiences relatively high temperatures throughout the year.
-Average daily temperatures range from about 24°C (75°F) to 32°C (90°F).
-The hottest months are typically February to April, just before the onset of the rainy season.
+Average daily temperatures range from about 24 °C to 32 °C. The hottest months are typically February to April, just before the onset of the rainy season.

 Rainfall

-Isiala-Ngwa South receives significant rainfall, with an annual average of approximately 2,000 to 2,500 millimeters (78 to 98 inches).
+Isiala-Ngwa South receives significant rainfall, with an annual average of approximately 2,000 to 2,500 millimetres (78 to 98 inches).
 The wet season generally runs from April to October, with peak rainfall occurring between June and September.
 The dry season lasts from November to March, with December and January being the driest months.

 Humidity

 Relative humidity is high throughout the year, often exceeding 80% during the rainy season.
 It may drop to around 60–70% during the dry season, particularly in the Harmattan period.

 Seasons

 The climate can be divided into four seasons: